techidaily/site-bypass-frp/source/_posts/in-2024-latest-guide-how-to-bypass-vivo-x100-frp-without-computer-by-drfone-android.md

 The ****Vivo X100 FRP code**** serves as a protective barrier.
 It prevents unauthorized individuals from utilizing the Vivo X100 device after it has been reset.
 By requesting the Google account credentials tied to the Vivo X100 device, it acts as an extra layer of security.
 This ensures that only authorized users can access and operate the Vivo X100 device.
 In essence, the Vivo X100 FRP code is an integral security feature that reinforces user authentication.

 It prevents unauthorized access to the Vivo X100 device, providing additional protection.
-Each [Vivo device](https://drfone.wondershare.com/unlock/vivo-screen-lock.html)possesses a distinct FRP (Factory Reset Protection) code.
+Each [Vivo device](https://drfone.wondershare.com/unlock/vivo-screen-lock.html) possesses a distinct FRP (Factory Reset Protection) code.
 It is linked to the Google account that was previously synchronized with the Vivo X100 device.
 It activates when you perform a factory reset on your Vivo smartphone without signing out of the associated Google account.

 ### Usage of Vivo X100 FRP Code